 He plans to leave the harbor within two months, head south, and never return.

-"I'll go somewhere and die somewhere."
+"I'll go somewhere—and die somewhere."

 "John, where are you going?"

-Numerous ships vanished here, struck by unimaginable storms, making Cape Horn a centuries-old symbol of maritime terror.
+Countless ships vanished here, struck by unimaginable storms, making Cape Horn a centuries-old symbol of maritime terror.

-He continues definitively:
+He continues with certainty:

 "No, if I sail through the rough open sea, I can experience huge waves and a sea of terror."
-John counters,

 John looks puzzled for a moment, then shakes his head.

-"Okay, I will rely on myself."
+"Okay.
+I'll rely on myself."

-At 3:00 p.m. on May 3, after six months in the U.S., Aomi, prepared for Cape Horn, passes under the rust-red Golden Gate Bridge and leaves San Francisco Bay.
+At 3:00 p.m. on May 3, after six months in the U.S., Aomi, now prepared for Cape Horn, passes under the rust-red Golden Gate Bridge and leaves San Francisco Bay.

 The storm continues for two full days.
-The mainsail tears in two, the navigation light at the top of the mast blows away, seawater enters the cabin, and most food is soaked.
+The mainsail tears in two, the navigation light at the top of the mast blows away, seawater enters the cabin, and most of the food is soaked.
 The paper labels on the canned food, bought with the little money I had left, are wet and peeling, with the cans beginning to rust.

 "I was careless; I let my guard down."